Caldwell House, Singapore: Restoration

 The Urban Redevelopment Authority put up the site for sale in March 1990 and gazetted the Caldwell House and the Convent of the Holy Infant Jesus Chapel as national monuments on 26 October 1990 to preserve the ambience of the remaining buildings and designated the entire complex as a conservation area, with high restoration standards and strict usage guidelines.

-The Caldwell House, the Convent of the Holy Infant Jesus Chapel and the remaining school building blocks soon underwent extensive restoration works in 1991, the complex was reopened in 1996 as CHIJMES.
+Caldwell House, the chapel and the remaining school building blocks underwent extensive restoration works in 1991, the complex was reopened in 1996 as CHIJMES.

-The Caldwell House, also known as Alcove at Caldwell House, currently served as a venue for wedding functions since then.
-The Grand Gallery on level 2, renamed as The Alcove, was managed by Watabe Wedding Singapore.
+The Grand Gallery on level 2 of Caldwell House was renamed as Alcove at Caldwell House and served as a venue for wedding functions.
+Alcove is managed by Watabe Wedding Singapore.

 On 27 January 2016, an Australian restaurant Whitegrass was opened on the ground floor of the building.
-The restaurant was subsequently awarded a Michelin star in the 2017 Singapore edition of the Michelin Guide.